lanis-mobile/LanisAPI/docs/source/index.rst

 Features
 --------

-* Fetching homework
+* Fetch homework or other tasks.
-* Fetching substitution plan
+* Fetch substitution plan.
-* Fetching calendar data
+* Fetch calendar events.
+* Fetch conversations.
+* Fetch all schools that have Lanis.

 Overview of future features, problems and other things `here <https://github.com/users/kurwjan/projects/2>`__.